gdsc-ghrietn/git-github/README.md

 ![Alt text](<assets/Screenshot 2023-10-11 at 4.00.34 PM.png>)

 ## Git branches and merging
+Git branches are parallel versions of a codebase that allow developers to work on different features or fixes without impacting the main code.
 1. `git branch` to list all the available branches.
 ```bash
 $ git branch